sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-getting-started/cp-portal-cloud-foundry-getting-started.md

 >SAP Build Work Zone, standard edition offers two types of standard plans.
 The **Applications Plan** which is used to access your applications from a site.
 In this case, you need to create a subscription to SAP Build Work Zone, standard edition, which you will do in Step 1.
 The 2nd plan is the **Service Plan** which is used to integrate with other services.
 This plan is not required for the scope of this tutorial.

-### Subscribe to the SAP Build Work Zone, standard edition
+### Subscribe to SAP Build Work Zone, standard edition

-Before you can access the SAP Build Work Zone, standard edition, you first need to subscribe to it.
+Before you can access SAP Build Work Zone, standard edition, you first need to subscribe to it.

 1. [Log onto SAP BTP](https://cockpit.hanatrial.ondemand.com) and click **Go To Your Trial Account**.